ahdinosaur/holoverse/README.md

 # holospace

-meteor app intended to replace http://bsc.coop/
+meteor app intended to replace http://bsc.coop/, became more about an attempt to browse holarchical groupings.

 ## [meteorite](http://oortcloud.github.com/meteorite/) packages